slowernews/wisdom-tldr/README.md

 Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.

 understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote

-choose the plan with more options. the one that lets you change plan.

-search for actionable steps

-Figure out what you want out of life and figure out how much money you will need to make it happen, then start taking the steps necessary to get there.

-choose the plan with more options. the one that lets you change plan.
 -->